eleev/ios-scenekit-shadertoy/README.md

 `Astemir Eleev` - iOS Software Engineer

 # Licence
-`SceneShadertoy` is available under the `MIT` license.
+`scenekit-shadertoy-ios-app` is available under the `MIT` license.
 See the [LICENSE](https://github.com/jVirus/SceneShadertoy/blob/master/LICENSE) file for more info.